Multimodal Diffusion Forcing for Forceful Manipulation: Experiments

 \section{Experiments}

 We evaluate our methods on 3 contact-rich manipulation tasks in simulation and 2 forceful manipulation tasks in real world.
 Through the experiments, we seek to answer the following questions: \begin{itemize} \item \textbf{Performance}.
 MDF learns multiple probability distributions simultaneously.
 Can we match or even outperform the task-specific architecture for policy learning and anomaly detection? \item \textbf{Robustness}.
-Compared to standard diffusion policy, does MDF provide additional robustness to sensory noise? \item \textbf{Flexibility}.
-MDF supports flexible control over history length and input modalities.
-How robust is the policy to the change of sensory modality and
+Compared to baselines, does MDF provide additional robustness to sensory noise? \item \textbf{Flexibility}.
+To what extent can MDF be reconfigured at test time in terms of history length and input modalities?

 \end{itemize}